vivid-planet/comet/.changeset/ten-turkeys-poke.md

 "@comet/admin-date-time": major
 ---

-Renamed some props and class-keys and removed the `componentsProps` types:
+Rename multiple props and class-keys and remove the `componentsProps` types:

 -   `DatePicker`:

-    -   Renamed the `componentsProps` prop to `slotProps`
+    -   Replace the `componentsProps` prop with `slotProps`
-    -   Removed the `DatePickerComponentsProps` type
+    -   Remove the `DatePickerComponentsProps` type

 -   `DateRangePicker`:

-    -   Renamed the `componentsProps` prop to `slotProps`
+    -   Replace the `componentsProps` prop with `slotProps`
-    -   Removed the `DateRangePickerComponentsProps` type
+    -   Remove the `DateRangePickerComponentsProps` type
-    -   Renamed the `calendar` ClassKey to `dateRange`
+    -   Rename the `calendar` class-key to `dateRange`

 -   `DateTimePicker`:

-    -   Renamed the `componentsProps` prop to `slotProps`
+    -   Replace the `componentsProps` prop with `slotProps`
-    -   Removed the `DateTimePickerComponentsProps` type
+    -   Remove the `DateTimePickerComponentsProps` type
-    -   Removed the `formControl` ClassKey and replaced it with two separate class keys: `dateFormControl` and `timeFormControl`
+    -   Replace the `formControl` class-key with two separate class-keys: `dateFormControl` and `timeFormControl`

 -   `TimeRangePicker`:

-    -   Renamed the `componentsProps` prop to `slotProps`
+    -   Replace the `componentsProps` prop with `slotProps`
-    -   Removed the `TimeRangePickerComponentsProps` and `TimeRangePickerIndividualPickerProps` types
+    -   Remove the `TimeRangePickerComponentsProps` and `TimeRangePickerIndividualPickerProps` types
-    -   Removed the `formControl` ClassKey and replaced it with two separate class keys: `startFormControl` and `endFormControl`
+    -   Replace the `formControl` class-key with two separate class-keys: `startFormControl` and `endFormControl`
-    -   Removed the `timePicker` ClassKey use the two separate class keys `startTimePicker` and `endTimePicker` instead
+    -   Replace the `timePicker` class-key with two separate class-keys: `startTimePicker` and `endTimePicker`